 An auction company’s obligation is to protect the interests of the consignor, not the potential buyer.
 As a buyer, your relationship is at best that of a customer whereby the auctioneer should answer your questions truthfully, but will not protect you from making a mistake on your own, and will not make disclosures that you don’t specifically request.
 In practice, my experience is that auction companies encourage their bidders to be overly aggressive, especially if the consignor is a close client of the auctioneer, or when the auctioneer holds a principal interest in the items being sold.
 We act as buyer’s agents at all major U.S. coin auctions.
 As a buyer’s agent, we protect your interests as a client.

 While I prefer buying in a private sale over a competitive auction room, buying the best coins often requires bidding at auction.
 And when competing at auction is necessary, having an experienced coach to look out for your interests alone, to maintain your privacy, and to offer the same options as a private transaction, all at a minimum cost — that seems like an easy decision.
 The auction room was once a mysterious and almost scary place for a new collector.
 According to popular auction myth, a scratch of your nose or wink of an eye and suddenly the auctioneer was hammering a lot your way.
-While I’m not sure that’s actually happened, there was certainly the threat of competing bids from the chandelier, secret reserves placed on behalf of the seller, and house bids designed to drive you toward your limits.
+While I’m not sure that has actually happened, there was certainly the threat of competing bids from the chandelier, secret reserves placed on behalf of the seller, and house bids designed to drive you toward your limits.

 Over my 45+ years in the coin business, there has been an explosion in the amount of information available to buyers, leading to a collapse in buy-sell spreads.
 Thankfully, for those of us on the sell side, volumes have multiplied well past any of our expectations of even 20 years ago.
 Cause and effect?
 Maybe.